William Bullock (actor)

 William Bullock (c.
 1657 – c.
 1740) was an English actor, "of great glee and much comic vivacity."
 He played at all the London theatres of his time, and in the summer at a booth at Bartholomew Fair.

 Life

 Bullock's name is mentioned in Downes's "Roscius Anglicanus."

-He first appears in the cast of Colley Cibber's "Love's Last Shift," produced by the associated companies of Drury Lane and Dorset Garden, 1696.

-In Cibber's piece he played Sly.
+He first appears in the cast of Colley Cibber's "Love's Last Shift," produced by the associated companies of Drury Lane and Dorset Garden, 1696, where he played the character Sly.
 He had joined the companies the previous year.
 Among his original characters were Sir Tunbelly Clumsy in the "Relapse," 1697, and Soto in She Would and She Would Not 1702.
 He also played with success many parts in the plays of John Dryden, William Wycherley, Thomas Shadwell.
 Until 1706, he was at Drury Lane.